 You might have a special situation that requires you to complete and file the form differently than the standard methods.

 If you have more than one business where you earn self-employment income, you will not fill out multiple schedules.
 Instead, combine the net earnings and file on Schedule SE.

 If you are filing jointly, and you and your spouse both earn self-employment income, you must file separate self-employment forms.
 In some cases, you might be able to share a form, such as when one spouse fills out the short schedule and the other fills out the long schedule.

-For more information about these special filing situations and others, see the Instructions for Schedule SE.
+For more information about these special filing situations and others, see the IRS Instructions.

 More information about Schedule SE

 If you want more information about the Schedule SE tax form for self-employed individuals, the IRS has documents that can help you.

 To learn what parts of Schedule SE you need to put on your Form 1040, use the Instructions for Form 1040.